BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

 #### Note:
 	Comment: May need to add code in setup-dockerd.sh for :  if statements for checking which OS of the system is by using the follow command lsb_release -r -s  Not sure this is need other than to the echo statement so it is not so missleading if you do not know what OS you are using, also this would prevent other OS's from using these scripts, so maybe not do this ... need to think through this  ... but near the end of the setup-dockerd.sh file it calls systemctl daemon-reload and that may error on Ubuntu 14.04

+1) Download files:

+644	10-override.begin - beginning default lines for /etc/systemd/system/docker.service.d/10-override.conf file used by systemd docker.service.
+Other lines for /etc/systemd/system/docker.service.d/10-override.conf file will be created by running /etc/docker/start-dockerd-with-systemd.sh.

+644	dockerd-configuration-file - dockerd option file for setting DOCKER_OPTS= environment variable to be added to Ubuntu 14.04 (upstart) in /etc/default/docker file and Ubuntu 16.04 (systemd) in /etc/systemd/system/docker.service.d/10-override.conf

+644	dockerd-configuration-file.service

+744	setup-dockerd.sh

+644	start-dockerd-with-systemd.begin

+644	start-dockerd-with-systemd.end

+2) Append dockerd-configuration-file to /etc/default/docker for ubuntu 14.04 upstart docker daemon
+3) Run dockerd-configuration-file.service as a service to create $OVERRIDE_FILE before sudo systemctl start docker so this service is a pre-req of docker.service will need to add that to dockerd-configuration-file.service

 #### System OS script tested
  * Ubuntu 14.04.3 LTS